Skip to main content

 --from-file=vault.ca=vault.ca

-1. if the certs tls secret creation goes well, time to mount them back into your vault override configurations.
+1. if the certs TLS secret creation goes well, time to mount them back into your vault override configurations.

 global: